What Is Hard Water?

 Salt-based water softeners are commonly used and generally more effective than the other options.
 It is installed on the inlet of the pipe to the entire house.

 As the hard water passes through a resin bed of the water softener, the hard ions previously present in the water will be swapped out for soft ions.

 The resin bed will be filled up with hard ions and needed salt to clean and rinse it before the softener can function like normal again.
 This is called a regeneration process.

 Salt-Free Water Softeners

-Scales and buildups occur when the hard minerals ions bind to each other.
+Scales and buildups occur when the hard mineral ions bind to each other.
 The system alters the hard mineral ions into crystal structures to prevent this formation.

-This method doesn’t demineralize the hard water rather altering the forms.
-Similar to salt-based water softeners, it is installed next to a whole house water filter.
+This method doesn’t demineralize the hard water but rather alters the forms.
+Similar to salt-based water softeners, it is installed next to a whole-house water filter.

 The electronic descaler is the latest technology used in dealing with hard water.